-Our Journey Protection Guarantee offers Intended Parents unlimited transfers for a fixed price, plus the Circle Promise: We’ll refund 100% of our agency fee if you have no embryos remaining and do not bring home a baby.
+Our Journey Protection Guarantee offers Intended Parents unlimited transfers for a fixed price, plus the Circle Promise: We’ll provide a 100% refund of our agency fee if you have no embryos remaining and do not bring home a baby.

 What is an agency fee?
 What does it cover?